Evelin Samuel: Eurovision Song Contest

 Evelin Samuel attempted to enter the Eurovision Song Contest in 1994 (with three songs) and 1996 (with two songs) but did not succeed until 1997, when she took the stage as one of the backing vocalists for the Estonian entry, "Keelatud maa", performed by Maarja-Liis Ilus, which ended up in eighth place.
 She came back to Eurolaul, the estonian selection for the Eurovision Song Contest, in 1998 with two songs and finished as Runner up with "Unistus igavesest päevast", only three points behind the winner.

-In the 1999 Eurovision Song Contest, held in Jerusalem, she represented Estonia with the song "Diamond of Night" alongside Camille, finishing in sixth place.
+In the 1999 Eurovision Song Contest, held in Jerusalem, she represented Estonia with the song "Diamond of Night" alongside the violinist Camille, finishing in sixth place.
 The lyrics for the song were written by Maian-Anna Kärmas, who was a backing vocalist in the entry.
 This was the first ever time an entry that was not sung in Estonian had ever represented Estonia in the Eurovision Song Contest.

 Evelin has tried to enter Eurovision in 2000, but she was not selected.
 However, in 2000 and 2006 Evelin was the spokesperson for the Estonian televote results at the Eurovision.

-Samuel entered Eesti Laul 2022 with her song "Waterfall", which qualified from the first quarterfinal but was eliminated in the semi final.
+Samuel entered Eesti Laul 2022 with her song "Waterfall", which qualified from the first quarterfinal but was eliminated in the semi-final.